Vietnam.vn - Nền tảng quảng bá Việt Nam

 Floods hit Russian city

-Kurgan Governor Vadim Shumkov expressed concern that some residents were not following the evacuation order because they did not want to leave their belongings behind.
+Kurgan Governor Vadim Shumkov expressed concern that some residents were not complying with the evacuation order because they did not want to leave their belongings behind.
 He stressed the seriousness of the situation and asked people to heed the warnings.

 A state of emergency has been declared in the Tyumen region in Western Siberia.
 Emergency Situations Minister Alexander Kurenkov visited the region to inspect the damage caused by the floods.
 Local officials have warned that the floodwaters will continue to rise for at least the next three days and that the situation will become more complicated until the end of April.